 Slide the folded cable out of your hand and use your thumb and index finger to hold it in the middle.
 Use the rest of the cord to wrap around the section you are holding until you get a firm 8-shaped earphone cable.

 Once you make a figure-8 loop of the cable, you can store your earphones in a bag, a box or even your pocket without getting them tangled.

 Store Them In Tin Cases

 Apart from storing treats and small items around the house, tin cases can store earbuds, too, while keeping them tangle-free.
 Wrap the earphones appropriately and place them inside the tin case.

-Even if you throw them inside a bag and carry it along, the earphones are likely to remain untangled and will undoubtedly be protected from most practical potential damage.
-The other stuff inside your bag won’t crush or damage the earphones as tin is durable and can easily withstand wear and tear.
+Even if you throw them inside a bag and carry them along, the earphones are likely to remain untangled and will undoubtedly be protected from most practical potential damage.
+The other stuff inside your bag won't crush or damage the earphones, as the tin is durable and can easily withstand wear and tear.

-The famed Altoids Peppermints tin can (link to check the price on Amazon) is an excellent example of such storage.
+The famed Altoids Peppermints tin can is an excellent example of such storage.

 Craft An Earphone Holder From A Hard Card

 If you have an old or expired card (a credit/bank card-style card, preferably without personal information), you can turn it into a one-of-a-kind earphone holder.
 This is a cost-effective way to store earphones tangle-free without causing damage to them.